mariellefoster/marf-books/README.md

 - Mothership: Tales From Afrofuturism and Beyond
 - Charles Stross: Empire Games
 - Charles Stross: The Trade of Queens
-- N. K. Jemisin: The Stone Sky
+- N. K. Jemisin: The Awakened Kingdom

 ## Future
 - Invisible Man, Got the Whole World Watching